 Depending on preference and learning task at hand, the coach can be in the tunnel with you, be it standing, flying, or outside of the tunnel, in case of teams.

 WHAT LANGUAGES WILL COACHING BE AVAILABLE

-Coaching is available in English, Swiss, German and Dutch.
+Coaching is available in English, German, Dutch and French.
 Please notify us of your preference with your booking.